-The Python agent is primarily designed to monitor web apps and their web requests, and therefore includes built-in instrumentation for WSGI-based web apps and popular web frameworks.
+New Relic for Python is mainly designed to monitor web apps and their web requests, and therefore it includes built-in instrumentation for WSGI-based web apps and popular web frameworks.

 The first requirement is getting the agent initialized and running with the process to be monitored.
-This is no different to what occurs with a web application.
+This is the same process described in Installing New Relic for a web application.

 If the task to be tracked is running in a background thread of an existing monitored web application process, then initialization of the agent would already be performed so you shouldn't need to repeat this step.

-If instrumenting an application which is not also handling web traffic, you will not need to worry about trying to wrap the WSGI application entry point.
+If instrumenting an application that is not also handling web traffic, you won't need to wrap the WSGI application entry point.

-In place of wrapping the WSGI application entry point, it is instead necessary to wrap any function performing a background task that you wish to track.
+Instead of wrapping the WSGI application entry point, you must wrap any function that performs a background task that you wish to track.
+For example:

 import newrelic.agent @newrelic.agent.background_task() def execute_task(): ...